 Race Number and Tee Shirt collection will happen at registration from 16.00 - 18.00 on the day of the event.
 We will be located on the main avenue, inside the Sybill Hill Road gate (see maps below).
 This is where the race start and finishes.

-Pond Car Park is now back open but it is small.
+Pond Car Park is open but it is small.
 Red Stables and All Saints Road car parks are approx 10-15 mins walk to the registration point.
 There is on street parking on Sybill Hill Road but this may be limited.

 The Course will have KM markings throughout, it will be very well marshalled as always, in addition to a finish line gantry and race clock.